Who is eligible?

 - Advocacy resources available 24-7 to build community support for your music program

-- Subscriptions to Teaching Music magazine and Music Educators Journal (4 of each)
+- Subscriptions to Teaching Music magazine, Music Educators Journal, and state music education association journals.

 - Exclusive access to student auditions and performance opportunities at the local, state, and national levels.